jimmc414/claude-context-fence/README.md

 ### Graceful degradation

 The system handles misuse without failure.
-Direct recipes invocation works if the user provides explicit arguments — the fork simply processes them without conversation context.
+Direct recipes invocation works if the user provides explicit arguments, the fork simply processes them without conversation context.
 Vague router invocation triggers clarifying questions, because the router can see the conversation and recognize insufficient information.
 Trivial tasks bypass skills entirely; the LLM can always answer directly from its training data.
 No invocation path produces an error that the user cannot recover from.

 ## Quick Start